RedLanternTech/CISSPNotes/Domain8Notes.md

 - Libraries - prewriten repositories of common functions, code, classes, scripts, procedures.
 It is a collection of functionality to pull from instead of writing from scratch.
 - SDK's speeds developers building programs for specific items but introduces security functions.
 - Pretty much all the code these days comes from libraries.
+- Runetime:  a collection of all hardware and software required to actually run an application.

 ## CI/CD
 - Continuous practice of integrating code into a repository
 - we are fixing things quickly and things are up to date.
 - you can bake security testing in.
 Such as a static code analysis at build and a dynamic code analysis at push to production.
 - CI/CD pipelines will rely heavily on automation.
+- infrastructure as Code.  being able to quickly spin up virtualized sytems using pre-defined templates.

 ## SOAR
 - Security Orchestration, Automation, and Response.